kirill-d-lappo/kirill-d-lappo/README.md

     **Achievements**:

-    * Tests executions were moved to `Docker` containers, which made our team virtually independednt from technical or/and infrastructure changes on a project.
+    * Tests executions were moved to `Docker` containers, which made our team virtually independent from technical or/and infrastructure changes on a project.

-    * Fixed bug in `nunit3-vs-test` project, which did not allow test projects create attachments during test execution on Linux environment.
+    * Fixed bug in `nunit3-vs-test` project, which did not allow test projects to create attachments during test execution on Linux environment.
 [GitHub Issue](https://github.com/nunit/nunit3-vs-adapter/issues/494)

 ## Skills